gtorisson/MS_Lemierre_2023/README.md

 - data = empty for now

 The manuscript was drafted in word, MS_Lemierre.pdf and .qmd are markdown documents for full results and to test code.

+Sept 11 2023 - the manuscript was revised during review process.